nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 };
 ```

-The players position and orientation in the map will be represented by two vectors:
+The player's position and orientation on the map will be represented by two vectors:

 ```typescript
 const playerPos: Vec2 = {x: 2, y: 3};